sk2105ai/Python_Apps_Examples/README.md

-# Python based application examples
+# Python app Examples

+This repo will contain python based application or code examples.